How to use a Flat Paint Brush

-New Series: Episode #1
+Brush Series: Episode #1

-- Let’s Talk About Backgrounds First -
+Let’s Talk About Backgrounds First

-This 1 inch flat brush is what I use for most of my backgrounds!
+This 1-inch flat brush is what I use for most of my backgrounds!
 I have three simple background techniques that even a beginner can learn!

-The first one is just simple blending, back-and-forth horizontal brush strokes that you continue across the canvas.
+The first one is just simple blending, back-and-forth horizontal brushstrokes that you continue across the canvas.
 The key here is to make sure that you have enough paint and your brush so that it blends easily.

 The next background is very similar except we are going to do it in a circular motion instead of horizontal brush strokes.
 The trick to getting skies to turn out like this is to use large arm movements.
-You can see me demonstrate how to use a flat paint brush for this technique in the video below.
+You can see me demonstrate how to use a flat paintbrush for this technique in the video below.